 - The role can be emotionally draining as you could be dealing with sensitive and traumatic issues including bereavement and neglect.
 It can also be challenging and involve confrontation, particularly if a family does not welcome your involvement.
 In some cases, the family may not be ready to engage with you, and therefore not all interactions will have a positive outcome.
-Providing support to families, to enable them to overcome wide-ranging challenges and difficult situations, means that your role can be extremely varied and highly rewarding.
+However, enabling families to overcome wide-ranging challenges and difficult situations means that your role is extremely varied and highly rewarding.

-- As a family support worker, you will work in a multi-disciplinary team or partnership of support agencies.
-You could work in a variety of settings, including: local authority offices, clients' homes, schools, nurseries, youth centres, probation offices, homeless refuges, local courts, premises of voluntary and charitable organisations.
+- You'll work in a multidisciplinary team or partnership of support agencies, in a variety of settings including local authority offices, families' homes, schools, nurseries, youth centres, probation offices, homeless refuges, local courts, and premises of voluntary and charitable organisations.

 - Ongoing local authority budget cuts and staffing restructures affecting social care services mean that there is some uncertainty relating to job security within the public sector.
 Within the third sector, role security and contract term may depend upon the organisation's funding and charitable grants.

-Although entry routes into family support worker roles are extremely varied, a combination of relevant experience and qualifications is usually required.
+Although entry routes into family support worker roles are varied, you'll usually need a combination of relevant experience and qualifications.

-Typically, employers seek a minimum of a level 3 qualification in:
+Typically, employers seek a minimum of a level 3 qualification in one of the following:

 - youth work.

-Experience and knowledge of safeguarding practices and procedures is sometimes required by employers.
-Completing a course in safeguarding awareness could support your application.
+Employers will also usually expect experience and knowledge of safeguarding practices and procedures.
+It may worth completing a course in safeguarding awareness to support your application.

 While you don't have to be a graduate to become a family support worker, the following degree subjects can lead to this career:

-To work with children, young people and vulnerable groups, you will need to undergo relevant criminal records checks.
+To work with children, young people and vulnerable groups, you will need to undergo an enhanced Disclosure and Barring Service (DBS) check.

-- competent ICT skills in order to record and maintain accurate data;
+- competent IT skills in order to record and maintain accurate data

 - the ability to maintain expert knowledge of local services and provision.

-Some roles may also require specific language skills, dependent on the needs of the service users and communities you support.
+You may also need relevant language skills depending on the service users and communities you support.

-Getting relevant work experience, with children, young people and their families, in a paid or voluntary capacity, will help you enter this profession.
-You probably won't find structured opportunities such as internships.
-However, you can work or volunteer in children and family support services in order to gain experience and develop your skills.
+You'll need relevant work experience with children, young people and their families to work as a family support worker.
+This can be either in a paid or voluntary capacity.
+Although you probably won't find structured opportunities such as internships, you can work or volunteer in children and family support services in order to gain experience and develop your skills.

 - youth projects.

-Experience in mentoring, advisory work, coaching, problem-solving and supporting children and adults could all help you when applying for a family support worker post.
-Get involved in activities through your university's volunteering and community services, or search for local voluntary opportunities using the Do-it website.
-Your local volunteer bureau could also help you to find relevant work experience.
+Experience in mentoring, advisory work, coaching, problem-solving and supporting children and adults is also helpful when applying for a post.
+Get involved in activities through your university's volunteering and community services or search for local voluntary opportunities using the Do-it website.
+Your local volunteer bureau may also help you to find relevant work experience.

-You can find opportunities in the public sector, at local authority social services departments and in specialist support organisations and charities.
+Jobs are available in the public and not-for-profit sectors in local authority social services departments and specialist support organisations and charities.